chriscant/scrapetiles/README.md

 # scrapetiles.js

-Command line tool to download map tiles from a tile server for specified zoom levels and saves them in a suitable data directory.
+Command line tool to download map tiles from a tile server for specified zoom levels and save them in a suitable data directory.

-Please ensure that you have permission to access and subsequently use the tiles you are downloading
+Please ensure that you have permission to access and subsequently use the tiles you are downloading.

 usage:
 ```
 node scrapetiles.js url zoomfrom zoomto directory
 ```

 If you run this command: